cierpowicz/wifi-menager/README.md

 So, the program is located in the app.py file In the other files there are supor classes (monitoring.py wifi.py).
 Is this how it is done ?
 I do not know the first time I use this

+## Main goal of the program

+The main purpose is to monitor the network, when someone connects, send an email, when someone disconnects also send an email.

+Current problem: I can't create a function which will return a list of hosts connected to AP !!!
+If you know how to do it help ;

 ## Step By Step

 ### Step 0: Classic, update upgrade